 - Cardfight!!
 Vanguard G: The cat tail of Chris's hoodie can move to reflect his mood.
 There's no explanation given for this.
 Or any attention drawn to it, for that matter.

 - Jewelpet Twinkle☆: Miria has cat ears and a tail for cosplay purposes.
 They act like a real cat's appendages to show her moods.

 - Chouhi from Koihime†Musou wears a tiger hairpin that always mimics her expression.

-- In Lucky Star, Tsukasa has her bow droop when she's sad in episode 18 and the OVA, and spike up when she's shocked in other episodes.
+- In Lucky Star, Tsukasa's yellow hair bow droops when she's sad or worried, and spikes up when she's shocked.